 Rapid mixing SSX has been performed at beamline TREXX at PETRA III by 28 using a piezo driven droplet injector to initiate reactions on fixed targets.
 This work presents a proof of principle on chip mixing experiment binding GlcNac3 to lysozyme microcrystals, with binding occurring within 50 ms of a 75 pl drop being applied to the sample.
 This study was followed up with a 7-structure time-resolved series of xylose isomerase activity, demonstrating glucose binding within 15 ms and the formation of an open ring conformation in the glucose molecule after a 60 second time delay.
 An equivalent setup for droplet injection is currently under development for use on I24.

-Pump-Probe – Light Activation
+Pump-Probe: Light Activation

 A light activated pump-probe serial experiment is presented in 49.
 Fluoroacetate dehydrogenase was soaked with photocaged fluoroacetate and pumped with 320-360nm laser light to produce structures at 4 time points (t=0, 30, 752, and 2,052 ms).
 The resting state structure (0 ms) shows an empty active site, with the exception of a few water molecules, and equivalent density between the cap domains of both protein subunits.
 30 ms and 752 ms after light activation a significant reduction in electron density can be observed in the cap domain of subunit B relative to subunit A. The reduction in electron density in the cap domain of subunit B coincides with the appearance of fluoroacetate in the active site of subunit A at 752 ms. The final dataset at 2,052 ms shows further structural rearrangement of the ligand, suspected to facilitate the correct geometry for SN2 attack, and potential formation of an intermediate state in the reaction.
 On I24, a portable Pharos laser system which is tunable from 210-2500 nm providing femtosecond pulses can be used for light-activation.
 Initial experiments showed the successful activation of a photocage using 308 nm excitation with binding of the released ligand to the target protein observed.
 At the time of writing integration into the beamline personnel safety system is ongoing and routine user experiments are anticipated at the end of the year.
 For experiments when less intense pulses of light are required, light-activation with TTL controlled LEDs has been performed successfully.